Pancreatic secretion composition, regulation, function, Differences between jejunum and ileum

 Composition of pancreatic secretion

-Pancreatic secretion is the most alkaline juice in the human body, About 1500 ml of pancreatic juice is secreted per day.
+Pancreatic secretion is the most alkaline juice in the human body, About 1500 ml of pancreatic juice is secreted daily.
 Its pH is 8.3, It contains sodium bicarbonate in a concentration about 5-fold that of plasma, The flow of gastric acid chyme into the duodenum is the main stimulus for bicarbonate secretion.

 Bile and intestinal juices are also neutral or alkaline, and these three secretions neutralize the gastric acid, raising the pH of the duodenal contents to 6.0 to 7.0, The main enzymes present in pancreatic secretion are: